browserengineering/book/book/visual-effects.md

 Then these surfaces are blended (or "composited") together to form the final image that the user sees.

-Let's implement this, wth a surface for browser chrome and a surface for the current `Tab`'s contents.
+Let's implement this, with a surface for browser chrome and a surface for the current `Tab`'s contents.
 This way, we'll only need to re-raster the `Tab` surface if page contents change, but not when (say) the user types into the address bar.
 This technique also allows